 - Remove wood or rock piles and trim back plantings that provide cover or food sources around the area of concern.

 - Surround the area with a plant-free gravel border.

-- Plant flower bulbs beneath a wire or plastic screen ground cover or in bulb cages.
-This mesh should be large enough (1 x 1 inch) to allow plants to sprout but small enough to prevent digging.
+- Plant flower bulbs beneath a wire or plastic screen ground cover or in bulb cages; this mesh should be large enough (1x1”) to allow plants to sprout but small enough to prevent digging.

 If you want to discourage them from rummaging through bird feeders, try picking up spilled seeds, placing feeders where chipmunks can’t get to them or choose a different type of seed if they seem to have a favorite.